-- World's 7th largest and Asia's 4th largest stock market by market capitalisation among exchanges at end-February 2023 (US\$4.562 trillion).
+- World's 7th largest and Asia's 4th largest stock market by market capitalisation among exchanges at end-May 2023 (US\$4.1 trillion).
 The Hong Kong stock market recorded an average daily turnover of about US\$16 billion in 2022. - Vibrant IPO activities, raising US\$13.4 billion in 2022, 4th in the world and 3rd in Asia.
-Continues to be one of the world's major listing platforms. - World No.1 environment for IPO and M&A (mergers and acquisitions) activity (Global Transactions Forecast 2020 compiled by Baker McKenzie and Oxford Economics). - HKEX launched a new listing regime for new economy listings in 2018.
-Since then, there have been 86 firms listed under the new listing regime, raising more than HK\$583 billion (end-March 2023).
-Among them, 56 companies were pre-revenue or pre-profit biotechnology companies, raising over

-HK\$116 billion and making Hong Kong one of the world's leading fundraising hubs for biotechnology.
+Continues to be one of the world's major listing platforms.

-In October 2021, HKEX launched the MSCI China A50 Connect Index Futures contract, a new derivatives product covering mid- and large-cap A shares listed in Shanghai and Shenzhen that are accessible through Stock Connect.
-The scheme gives international investors an extra investment tool to access A-shares markets, as well as manage their Mainland-related exposure risks in one place through Hong Kong's capital market.
+- HKEX launched a new listing regime for new economy listings in 2018.
+Since then, there have been 89 firms listed under the new listing regime, raising about HK\$584.9 billion (end-June 2023).
+Among them, 57 companies were pre-revenue or pre-profit biotechnology companies, raising over HK\$116 billion and making Hong Kong one of the world's leading fundraising hubs for biotechnology. - In October 2021, HKEX launched the MSCI China A50 Connect Index Futures contract, giving international investors an extra investment tool to access A-shares markets, as well as manage their Mainland-related exposure risks in one place through Hong Kong's capital market.
 The first batch of A-share structured products, the MSCI China A50 Connect Index Derivatives Warrants, were listed in August 2022, providing a new risk management tool for Mainland investments and further enhancing Hong Kong's role as an offshore A-share risk management centre.